akiwastaken/cupcake/README.md

 * Cleaner root file system.
 The normal file system hierarchy of Arch Linux, and by extensions the file system hierarchy standard, is quite dirty in my opinion.

 * Be systemd-free.
-Systemd is too thick for the purposes of cupcake, and will be excluded from the base installation.
+Systemd is a bit of a cancer in the Linux community, and is too thick for the purposes of cupcake.

 # Table of Contents